Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 end

 --Logical Operators: not
---Remember a and z are equal to a vaule.
-That names them true, but "not" will make that true into a false.
+--Remember a and z are equal to a value.
+That names them true, but "not" will make that true into false.
 It makes the opposite happen.
 --Changing the values.
 local a = 1
 local z = 1